The Stevens Investment

 The Stevens Investment is a bold new program aimed at expanding access to a transformative Stevens education.

-Beginning with the incoming class of Fall 2026, Stevens Institute of Technology will offer full tuition coverage to first-time, first-year, full-time undergraduate students who are U.S. citizens or permanent residents, whose families earn $75,000 or less per year and have typical assets.
+Beginning with the incoming class of Fall 2026, Stevens Institute of Technology will offer full tuition coverage to first-time, first-year, full-time undergraduate students who are U.S. citizens or permanent residents, whose families earn $75,000 or less per year, have typical assets, and meet additional eligibility requirements.
 Read the official press release.

 Eligibility and Requirements

-• Full Tuition Coverage: Beginning Fall 2026, Stevens will offer full tuition coverage to eligible first-time, first-year, full-time undergraduate students who are U.S. citizens or permanent residents.
+• Full Tuition Coverage: Beginning Fall 2026, Stevens will offer full tuition coverage to eligible first-time, first-year, full-time undergraduate students who are U.S. citizens or permanent residents that meet the eligibility requirements.

 • Income-Based Eligibility: Students must demonstrate a family income of $75,000 or less per year with assets that fall within the typical range for that income level.

 • Grants & Scholarships Only: Tuition will be covered entirely by non-repayable aid — grants and scholarships.
-Loans and work-study do not count toward tuition coverage.
+Loans and work-study will not count toward tuition coverage.

 • All Majors Included: The Stevens Investment applies to students admitted to any undergraduate degree program, regardless of major.